kubedb/docs/docs/guides/memcached/monitoring/using-builtin-prometheus.md

 ## Next Steps

-- Monitor your Memcached server with KubeDB using [`out-of-the-box` CoreOS Prometheus Operator](/docs/guides/memcached/monitoring/using-coreos-prometheus-operator.md).
+- Monitor your Memcached server with KubeDB using [`out-of-the-box` Prometheus operator](/docs/guides/memcached/monitoring/using-prometheus-operator.md).
 - Use [private Docker registry](/docs/guides/memcached/private-registry/using-private-registry.md) to deploy Memcached with KubeDB.
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).